mihaiolteanu/vuiet/README.md

     Enable/disable last.fm scrobbling.
     Decide if the currently playing track should appear in your list of recently played tracks on last.fm.

+**vuiet-automatic-lyrics** *nil*

+    Enable/disable the saving of lyrics to the db for all tracks.
+    If t, download the lyrics for every listened track and save them to db.
+This is useful if you're listening to artists and tracks you already know and like.
+If nil, the lyrics are only saved manually, on request, with the `vuiet-playing-track-lyrics'.
+    This is useful if you're listening to new tracks, some of which you might not like.
+Adding the lyrics of such tracks to the db would only mean adding garbage that you can do without.

 **vuiet-update-mode-line-automatically** t